breuxi/winkekatze/README.md

 * 220 Ohm Resistor in Data line to the LEDs.
 * A lot of hot glue.

+The Sketch uses the famous {WifiManager}(https://github.com/tzapu/WiFiManager).
+If you press the "force setup button" while powering the device, it'll loose all of it's settings and will fall back into WifiManager's AP mode.

 Original lucky cat electronic can directly be driven by gpio (4-10mAh).

 ![Circuit Diagram](monicat.jpg)